btakita/rr/README.md

 * Parker Thompson for pairing with me
 * Phil Darnowsky for patches
 * Pivotal Labs for sponsoring RR development
-* Steven Baker for Developing Rspec
+* Steven Baker for Developing RSpec
 * Tatsuya Ono for patches
 * Tuomas Kareinen for a bug report